sorukumar/blog/_posts/draft-2024-04-04-LN-Node-Cohort-Analysis.md

  - How many we loose per month
  - How do nodes behave when they sign-up, How long they are alive before they are dead

-In general, LN is still an early technology, so a lot of nodes are just Ln enthusiast playing around, and a lot of big nodes are are e
+In general, LN is still an early technology, so a lot of nodes are just Ln enthusiast playing around, and a lot of big nodes are bitcoin business who are here to support the technology  and reap the benefit of being an early adopter.
+So, in short, dont read too much on data as the behavior will ke

 # Files